ajbanjara/Wireshark/Thrift.md

 - Parameters `tvb`, `pinfo`, `tcustom_tree`, and `thrift_opt` are always passed as-is to the helper function, *do not* change anything.
 - `offset` is always passed as it was received from previous helper, they do handle the error cases transparently.
 - `is_field` is always set to `TRUE` when using the individual fields dissection (essentially an internal parameter).
-- `field_id` is the number associated to the parameter in the IDL definition (not checked in the case of parameter dissection).
+- `field_id` is the number associated to the parameter in the IDL definition.
 - `hf_id` is the hf info matching the field we want to dissect.

 For `register(bool unregister, string server_name, i16 port)`, we define the 3 parameters: